ItsDrike/neovim/README.md

 ## Usage

-WIP: I've only recently migrated this repo from my dotfiles and I haven't yet gotten to documenting how to use my neovim configuration in detail.
-I will add this soon-ish, thanks for understanding!
+I do plan on making this project very extensible and allowing easy configuration without having to edit the source files directly, but rather by merely using a standalone config file, however this isn't yet fully implemented and so currently, configuration like this isn't very easy.

+I will add some documentation about how to use this project to the fullest, but for now, since this project isn't yet ready for public use anyway, you will either have to wait, or figure things out on your own.
+Thanks for understanding.

 ## Separation from my dotfiles

 Previously, this was a part of my [dotfiles](https://github.com/ItsDrike/dotfiles), however I decided to separate it into it's own repository, because it slowly grew to become the most updated part of my dotfiles and an isolated repository simply made more sense, because there were some people who came to my dotfiles just to see my neovim configuration.
-I also wanted to provide a full and nicer readme in which I could document how to work with my configuration and what exactly it supports.
-This was too inconvenient to do in my dotfiles alone, because it's readme is also documenting everything else about my system configuration and it would be way too big to include neovim config there.
-However, to keep things consistent there is still a git submodule in the dotfiles repository linking back to this repo.
+I wanted to turn my configuration into something that's very easily usable with a readme that explains how to do certain things using this configuration.
+But doing all this from within my dotfiles alone was very inconvenient and that repository was really just meant to hold all of my system config, so I didn't want to clutter too much of it's readme just explaining how the neovim configuration works.
+However to keep things consistent, there is still a git submodule in my dotfiles repository linking back to this one.

 Note: I've manually copied the git history affecting `home/.config/nvim` from my dotfiles repository to this one so that there is still a stable record of what was done to my neovim configuration and when.
-This however doesn't include my old vim configuration because it was in `home/.vimrc` instead, so if you are interested in that, you can still check the original commit history in my dotfiles repository.
+This however doesn't include my old vim configuration because it was in `home/.config/vim` or in `home/.vimrc` instead, so if you are interested in that, you can still check the original commit history in my dotfiles repository.

 ## Attribution